mui/mui-x/docs/data/charts/scatter/scatter.md

 If your data is stored in an array of objects, you can use the `dataset` helper prop.
 It accepts an array of objects such as `dataset={[{a: 1, b: 32, c: 873}, {a: 2, b: 41, c: 182}, ...]}`.

-You can reuse this data when defining the series, the scatter series work a bit differently than in other charts though, you need to specify a key for the `x`, `y` and `id` properties.
-This is done with the `datasetKeys` properties.
+You can reuse this data when defining the series.
+The scatter series work a bit differently than in other charts.

-Which is an object that requires `x`, `y`, and `id` keys.
-With an optional `z` key.
+You need to specify the `datasetKeys` properties which is an object that requires `x`, `y`, and `id` keys.
+With an optional `z` key if needed.

 {{"demo": "ScatterDataset.js"}}